Narym

-Narym (Нарым, Southern Selkup dialect for swamp) is a village (selo) in Parabelsky District of Tomsk Oblast, Russia, located on the banks of the Ob River near its confluence with the Ket River, 25 km from the village of Parabel.
+Narym (Нарым, from Southern Selkup няр (nyar) meaning swamp) is a village (selo) in Parabelsky District of Tomsk Oblast, Russia, located on the banks of the Ob River near its confluence with the Ket River, 25 km from the village of Parabel.
 The village is surrounded on all sides by marshes.

 History

 Narym was founded in 1596 (or possibly 1598) as Narymsky ostrog—the first Russian settlement on the territory of the current Tomsk Oblast.
 Russian pioneers would travel up the Ob to Narym, then up the Ket River and over a short portage to the Yenisei River.
 The village was founded under the supervision of ataman Tugarin of Surgut, who also founded Ketsky Ostrog.
 In 1601, Narym received town status, but remained a small fort with only temporary inhabitants until 1629.
 Also in 1601, Narymsky District was formed.

 The settlement served as a center for the collection of tribute from the indigenous Selkup.
 Twice (in 1619 and 1632) the settlement was relocated due to floods and fires.
 The final location proved no safer from disaster and indeed much of the settlement was burnt down in a fire in 1638, including two ramparts of the wooden ostrog.
 In 1629, Narym was brought under the jurisdiction of Tomsk and from that time took on greater permanence.
 In 1633, it had 46 permanent residents, 55 in 1643, and 74 in 1662.

 From its beginning, Narym had been a destination for exiles, banished by the Russian government, starting with two farmers of prince Dimitri Pozyarsky in 1626.
 Many more would follow them.

 At the end 18th century, Narym had the status of an uyezd within Tobolsk Viceroyalty (namestnichestvo).
 In 1785, when the town received its coat of arms, there were already 827 people living in the town, which now had a kremlin with four towers.
 The settlement became a center for trade between, among other places, Moscow, the Makaryev Fair, and the Irbit fair.
 Each year there was an annual fair from June 25 to July 25 and a weekly market on Saturdays.
 In 1822, it lost its position as the regional administrative center to the government of Tomsk.

 Narym's market continued to grow during the 19th century, but the population remained at around 1,000.
 As a transportation and distribution center for the neighboring sparsely populated region, it continued play a meaningful role.
 In 1925, however, Narym lost its town status and became a selo.